(523775) 2014 YB35

-', provisional designation ', is a stony near-Earth object and potentially hazardous asteroid of the Apollo group, approximately 300 m in diameter.
+' is a stony near-Earth object and potentially hazardous asteroid of the Apollo group, approximately 300 m in diameter.
 It was discovered on 27 December 2014 by the Catalina Sky Survey at the Catalina Station in Arizona, United States.
 In March 2015, a minor-planet moon, less than half the size of its primary, was discovered by radar astronomers at Goldstone Observatory.
 The primary body of the binary system has a rotation period of 3.3 hours, while the secondary's orbital period remains unknown.

 Orbit and classification

 is a member of the Apollo asteroids, a group of near-Earth object with an Earth-crossing orbit.
 It orbits the Sun at a distance of 1.0–2.8 AU once every 2 years and 7 months (939 days; semi-major axis of 1.88 AU).
 Its orbit has an eccentricity of 0.48 and an inclination of 13° with respect to the ecliptic.
 The body's observation arc begins at with its official discovery observation at Catalina Station in December 2014.